 We invite you to avail yourself of the information the California Moving and Storage Association has to offer.
-Call us toll-free at (800) 672-1415.
+Call us toll-free at (800) 672-1415, or visit our website for helpful moving information and tips: www.thecmsa.org

 Our industry is dedicated to making your move a pleasant experience.
-All regulations included in this booklet are those initiated and published by the California Public Utilities Commission and adhered to by PUC permitted moving companies.
+All regulations included in this pooklet are those initiated and published by the Bureau of Household Goods and Services and adhered to by BHGS permitted moving companies.